 Step 3: Take out the skimmer basket

-Be careful not to spill any debris into the drain, but if you accidentally do spill it, make sure to fish it out before starting the pump again.
+Be careful not to spill any debris into the drain, but if you spill it accidentally, make sure to fish it out before starting the pump again.

 Step 4: Empty the skimmer basket